Three Interlockers Along the Galveston Island Causeway

 & Henderson (GH&H) Railroad.
 The GH&H bridge was two miles long,

 departing the mainland at Virginia Point.
-After multiple corporate restructurings
+By 1873, it had become apparent to

-it had become apparent to Galveston civic and commercial leaders that they
+Galveston civic and commercial leaders that they needed a second railroad onto

-needed a second railroad onto the island, one that did not pass through Houston.
+the island, preferably one that did not pass through Houston.

-For a variety of reasons
+For a variety of reasons (including yellow fever

-quarantine" against Galveston Island), freight bound for Galveston did not
+quarantines against Galveston Island), freight bound for

-Houston's interests.
-Galveston's desire to have a railroad onto the island that
+Galveston's desire to have a railroad that

 bypassed Houston led to the founding of the Gulf, Colorado & Santa Fe (GC&SF)

-Arcola in 1877 and Richmond in 1879.
-By 1887, the
+Arcola in 1877 and Richmond in 1879 (where Santa

 strengthening Galveston as a major commercial port.

-from California to Houston was completed, in part through arrangements with (and
+was accomplished through arrangements with (and

 a financial interest in) the Galveston, Harrisburg & San Antonio (GH&SA) Railway.